metinsenturk/flat_table/README.md

 |  2 |       2 | 1003 | female             | nan                     | nan                       | kate                  | marry                  | nan                | new york       |         10001 |
 |  3 |       2 | 1003 | female             | nan                     | nan                       | kate                  | marry                  | nan                | brooklyn       |         10008 |

-### New in Version 1.1.0

 The expansion for dicts and lists made optional.
-Now, you can choose to expand list types and dict types with normalize function.
+If not needed, you can choose to expand list types and dict types with normalize function.

 ``` python
 flat_table.normalize(df, expand_dicts=False, expand_lists=True)